Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter02.rst

     .. figure:: https://user-images.githubusercontent.com/4193389/178568452-ac8bf39f-a026-4260-bd32-a66ffb6deded.png
         :alt: DLL Export Viewer's view of cppu3.dll

-        :DLL Export Viewer's view of cppu3.dll
+        :DLL Export Viewer's view of ``cppu3.dll``

-`mergedlo.dll` appears to be empty inside DLL Export Viewer because it exports no functions.
+``mergedlo.dll`` appears to be empty inside DLL Export Viewer because it exports no functions.
 That probably means it's being used as a store for resources, such as icons, cursors, and images.
-There's another NirSoft_ tool for looking at DLL resources, called `ResourcesExtract <https://www.nirsoft.net/utils/resources_extract.html>`_ for searching the gigantic code base. :numref:`ch02fig06` shows the results for an "uno_getCurrentEnvironment" search.
+There's another NirSoft_ tool for looking at DLL resources, called `ResourcesExtract <https://www.nirsoft.net/utils/resources_extract.html>`_ for searching the gigantic code base. :numref:`ch02fig06` shows the results for an ``uno_getCurrentEnvironment`` search.

 .. cssclass:: screen_shot invert